 - 274 calories, 32 grams of carbohydrate, 14 grams of fat, 4 grams of protein, and zero grams of fiber

-But, this doesn't mean you shouldn’t enjoy something sweet after a meal.
-After all, even fruits make excellent desserts!
+However, this doesn't mean you shouldn’t enjoy something sweet after a meal.
+Fruits make excellent desserts!
 A serving of fruit is typically 60 calories with 15 grams of carbohydrates, zero fat, zero protein, and 3 to 5 grams of fiber.
 Plus, they contain vitamins, minerals, and other nutrients that your body needs, making them better health all-stars!